3D Printing Cleaning Chemicals

 Q4: Are there non-flammable alternatives to IPA?

 A: Yes.
-Products like xCLEAN, EasyClean, Twin 3D Cleaner, and Alconox detergents are non-flammable, safer to handle, and often more environmentally friendly
+Such products as xCLEAN, EasyClean, Twin 3D Cleaner, and Alconox detergents are flammable free, safer to use, and most of them are more environmental-friendly.

 Q5: How do I clean the 3D printer bed?